zziro/catalog-project-deployment/README.md

 	* Test connection to AWS Lightsail: sudo ssh -i ~/.ssh/private_key ubuntu@54.152.38.77 <br />

 * Creating new User
-	* Once logged in in Amazon Lightsail, change the user to super user: sudo su (this will be allow to make changes in the server with user root).
+	* Once logged in in Amazon Lightsail, change the user to super user: sudo su (this will allow to make changes in the server with user root).
 	* Create new User: sudo adduser grader
 	* Create new file: sudo vim /etc/sudoers.d/grader
 	* In the new file, write: grader ALL=(ALL:ALL) ALL (to save changes ESC and :wq!)